khucker3d/cyber-qr-code-generator/README.md

 ## License:
 MIT License

-### Security Notes:
+## Security Notes
-This project is intended for learning, personal security practice, and portfolio demonstration.
+- This project is intended for learning, personal security practice, and portfolio demonstration.